ruzickap/k8s-istio-demo/README.md

 ### Weight-based routing

 [https://istio.io/docs/tasks/traffic-management/traffic-shifting/#apply-weight-based-routing](https://istio.io/docs/tasks/traffic-management/traffic-shifting/#apply-weight-based-routing)

+In **Canary Deployments**, newer versions of services are incrementally rolled out to users to minimize the risk and impact of any bugs introduced by the newer version.

 Route a percentage of traffic to one service or another - send **%50** of traffic to `reviews:v1` and **%50** to `reviews:v3` and finally complete the migration by sending %100 of traffic to `reviews:v3`.